Koredotcom/android-kore-sdk/README.md

 public static final String client_secret = "PLEASE_ENTER_CLIENT_SECRET";
  ```

-User identity - rhis should represent the subject for JWT token that could be an email or phone number in case of known user.
+User identity - this should represent the subject for JWT token that could be an email or phone number in case of known user.
 In case of anonymous user, this can be a randomly generated unique id.
  ```
 public static final String identity = "PLEASE_ENTER_IDENTITY";
  ```